lealceldeiro/java-release-notes/9/README.md

 * [JEP 240: Remove the JVM TI hprof Agent](http://openjdk.java.net/jeps/240): Removes the hprof agent from the JDK.
 The hprof agent was written as demonstration code for the JVM Tool Interface and not intended to be a production tool.
 * [JEP 241: Remove the jhat Tool](http://openjdk.java.net/jeps/241): Removes the `jhat` tool from the JDK.
 The `jhat` tool was an experimental and unsupported tool added in JDK 6.
 It is out of date; superior heap visualizers and analyzers have been available for many years.
 * [JEP 245: Validate JVM Command-Line Flag Arguments](http://openjdk.java.net/jeps/245): Validates arguments to all numerical JVM command-line flags to avoid failures and instead displays an appropriate error message if they are found to be invalid.
 * [JEP 247: Compile for Older Platform Versions](http://openjdk.java.net/jeps/247): Enhances `javac` so that it can compile Java programs to run on selected earlier versions of the platform.
 When using the `-source` or `-target` options, the compiled program might accidentally use APIs that are not supported on the given target platform.
-The `--release` option will prevent accidental use of APIs.
+The `--release` option will prevent accidental use of APIs. `--release N` is roughly equivalent to:

+  - for N < 9: `-source N -target N -bootclasspath <documented-APIs-from-N>`,
+  - for N >= 9: `-source N -target N --system <documented-APIs-from-N>`.

 * [JEP 282: jlink: The Java Linker](http://openjdk.java.net/jeps/282): Assembles and optimizes a set of modules and their dependencies into a custom runtime image as defined in [JEP 220](http://openjdk.java.net/jeps/220).

 ### What’s New for Security in JDK 9